temporalio/documentation/docs/typescript/clients.md

 - Workflow Clients can run in any Node.js application, for example, in a serverless function, Express.js API route handler or CLI/script run.
 - The primary use of Workflow Clients is to start new Workflow Executions (including [Cron Workflows](#scheduling-cron-workflows)).
-  Given a `workflowId`, Workflow Clients may also get a Handle to a running Workflow Execution or retrieve/wait for its result.
+  Given a `workflowId`, a Workflow Client can also get a Handle to a running Workflow Execution or retrieve/wait for its result.
 - **Workflow Handles** are bindings to specific Workflow Executions that expose more APIs for control.
-  **We strongly recommend familiarising yourself with Workflow Handle APIs** as they are the main way you will signal, query, describe, cancel, terminate and await the result of running Workflow Executions.
+  **We strongly recommend familiarising yourself with Workflow Handle APIs** because they are the main way you will signal, query, describe, cancel, terminate and await the result of running Workflow Executions.
-- Advanced users can also use the `WorkflowService` exposed by a Workflow Client to make **raw gRPC calls** (usually for introspection)
+- Advanced users can also use the `WorkflowService` exposed by a Workflow Client to make **raw gRPC calls** (usually for introspection).

 Workflow Clients are separate from Workers, but communicate with them via Task Queues to start Workflow Executions.
-See the dedicated [Workers and Task Queues docs](/docs/typescript/workers) and [Workflow docs](/docs/typescript/workflows) for more info.
+For more information, see [Workers and Task Queues in TypeScript](/docs/typescript/workers) and [Workflows in TypeScript](/docs/typescript/workflows).

 ## Full Example